Kitchen Design Considerations

 Home renovation shows on television often feature kitchens with extensive use of stainless steel.
 Stainless steel is a very modern material that is easy to maintain, and it presents very well on your television screen!
 If you favour the look of stainless steel, it’s important to use it in moderation.
 Over-use can result in a kitchen that looks more suited to a commercial application than your home.
 If you’re after an ‘industrial’ or commercial look, then stainless steel may be the right choice for you.
 However, its over-use may also leave you with a kitchen that doesn’t suit the rest of your home.

 Without a doubt, one of the most annoying problems in a poorly designed kitchen are doors and drawers that bang into each other.
+This is one of the reasons why people do a kitchen renovation.
 Ask your kitchen designer to ensure that all the doors and drawers in your new kitchen will operate freely, and without interference.

 The Wrong Island